 Independence Park Institute

-Each program is $125 and can accomodate a maximum of 30 students.
+Each program is $125 and can accommodate a maximum of 30 students.

 Daily Life in 18th Century Philadelphia (grades 5-8)

 Students work in collaborative teams to examine artifacts, primary source documents, maps, and images to learn about life in the past.
 Through a series of activities they compare their lives with those of 18th century Philadelphians.

 The Liberty Bell: A Symbol of We the People (grades 4-12)

 The students become historians by analyzing primary source and other visual information to learn about the use of the Liberty Bell through history.
 Students collaborate in teams as they prepare a creative presentation on the symbolism of the Liberty Bell.
 This program fosters a new way of looking at this old bell.

 The Liberty Bell: A Symbol of We The People (grades K-2)

 For the younger (K-2) students this program involves a game about symbolism followed by a read aloud story about a child who helped protect the Liberty Bell during the American Revolution.
 The students then create their own Liberty Bells, expressing their ideas of liberty.

 Benjamin Franklin: Man of Many Talents (grades 3-12)